Ezio1212/taskx/README.md

     // - TaskE will not be executed because taskC (which it depends on) failed
     // - After taskB completes, taskD executes immediately
-    //   - If taskD starts after taskC fails, taskD will not be started }
+    //   - If taskD starts after taskC fails, taskD will not be started
+    // - After taskD completes, taskF executes immediately
+    //   - If taskD does not started, taskF will not be started }

 // Example 2: STOP_DOWNSTREAM Strategy